pcah/pca-scaffold/docs/faq.md

 ???+ Question
     # Why not read the docs?
     Same reason as above.
-Git pages is convenient than read the docs, it requires no further configuration, except access token.
+GitHub Pages is convenient than read the docs, it requires no further configuration, except access token.
 As to read the docs, you need to write v2 config file, plus several settings on web pages.